 During ordinary, day-to-day events, both sides of our brain process and store what we experience.
 However, when you have a life-threatening experience or you witness another person in such circumstances, your verbal brain can be overwhelmed and your executive function (the ability to think your way out of the trauma) fails.
 You can no longer organize your experience in a logical way.
-The parts of the brain that deals with survival take over.
+The parts of the brain that deal with survival take over.
 If you cannot fight or flee the situation you will go into the freeze.
-This is when the Instinctual Trauma Response (ITR) occurs.
+The body and brain are hardwired to help us survive.
+This is called the Instinctual Trauma Response (ITR).

 Dr. Tinnin and Dr. Gantt always have had empowerment (self-help and prevention) as a major part of their work.
 They joined the Hearing Voices Movement in Europe in the ’80s and now it has grown into the Mental Health Emancipation Movement worldwide.
 We call it Mental Health Freedom.
 The focus is taking back control and accessibility of our mental health.
 The MHEM is a grassroots movement of trauma survivors and supporters rejecting the medical-model’s initial step of heavy psychotropic drugs, and the broken 50-minute-hour-once-a-week-insurance-supported business model.

 ITR recognizes “voices” or “parts” are natural consequences of trauma and are easily dealt with, including the suicidal voice/part.

 Drs.
 Tinnin and Gantt said well over 50 percent of their trauma clients had “voices” or “parts.”
 It was really perfectly normal and after the event is finished with Graphic Narrative™, they are easily dealt with through a task called Externalized Dialogue™.

 The ITR motto has always been: “Resolve the trauma first and see what’s left.”